mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 - We defer design decisions as much as possible.
 - We defined a regular expression based on English Letters.
 We are pretty sure it won't accept Spanish (ñ), German(ë), etc.

-As a checkpoint, we have only five letter words from now on.
+As a checkpoint, we have only five-letter words from now on.

-Lets assert on letters() function.
+Let's assert on letters() function.
 We left it hard coded.
 TDD Opens many paths.
 We need to keep track of all of them until we open new ones.